OpenChannelSSD/documentation/docs/commands.md

-# See registered device
+# List devices and targets

-Devices that registers as a LightNVM device, is not exposed as a block device right away.
-This requires that a target is configured.
-To see if a device if registered, you may run the following command:
+Supported devices registers itself with LightNVM upon initialization.
+To list registered devices, you may run the following command:

+    # With lnvm
+    lnvm devices

+    # With debug interface
     cat /sys/module/lnvm/parameters/configure_debug

+Targets and their versions is listed with

+    lnvm info

-# Add target
+# Add target on top of device

-After the modified kernel is booted and devices have been reigstered with LightNVM, a target is ready to be initialized on top.
-Use the following command o initialize a target (FTL):
+Targets are initialized on top of a device.
+A target is the logic to expose the raw media to user-space.
+For example as a block device (rrpc) or directly to user-space (nba).
+Use the following command to initialize a target (FTL):

+    # With lnvm
+    lnvm create -d nulln0 -n test -t rrpc lnvm create -d nulln0 -n test -t rrpc -o 0:0

+    # With Debug interface
     echo "a nulln0 test rrpc 0:0" > /sys/module/lnvm/parameters/configure_debug

 The parameters is as following: